hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

         .. note:: Using the ``"Processes"`` profile will not submit **Slurm jobs** but will create **MATLAB batch jobs** that use the resources available to the current job.

         First of all, request an interactive job.
 Once you are inside the interactive job, you can load your preferred module, as explained above.
-You can then load the MATLAB module and launch the MATLAB command line (with ``matlab -nodisplay``).
+You can then launch the MATLAB command line (with ``matlab -nodisplay``).
 Alternatively, you can use the Open OnDemand MATLAB app and use the GUI.

         With the parallel toolbox, you can now start both interactive and independent batch jobs with the previously configured cluster profile.
 In both cases, you request a number of threads, either using the ``parpool`` or ``batch``